 The Times, 8 February 1848

-Berlioz first visited London between November 1847 and July 1848, where he only gave two concerts.
+Berlioz first visited London between November 1847 and July 1848, where despite the length of his stay, and because of adverse circumstances, he was only able to give two concerts.
 His first concert on this visit took place on 7 February 1848 at the Theatre Royal Drury Lane and consisted entirely of his own compositions.
 This page reproduces a review of that concert published in The Times the next day.
-A review of his second concert is reproduced on a separate page.
+As was common with London papers the review was not signed, though it was very favourable in tone.
+His second concert took place months later, on 29 June at Hanover Square Gardens.
+A review of this second concert is reproduced on a separate page.

 We have transcribed the text from a print-out of an image of the review in a database accessed at the British Library in London (Colindale site); the syntax and spelling of the original have been preserved, but we have corrected obvious typesetting errors.